krober10nd/SeismicMesh/paper/paper.md

   3. An implementation of a 3D degenerate (i.e., sliver) tetrahedral element removal technique [@tournois2009perturbing] to bound a mesh quality metric while preserving the domain structure.
 Note that 2D mesh generation does not suffer from the formation of degenerate elements.

- Similar to other meshing programs such as Gmsh [@doi:10.1002/nme.2579], SeismicMesh [@SeismicMeshDocs] enables both generation of simplex meshes through a Python scripting-based application programming interface.
+ Similar to other meshing programs such as Gmsh, SeismicMesh [@SeismicMeshDocs] enables both generation of simplex meshes through a Python scripting-based application programming interface.

 The mesh's domain geometry is defined as the 0-level set of a signed distance function (SDF), which avoids the need to have explicit geometry information defining the boundary and can be particularly useful in geophysical domains.

 # Performance Comparison

-The 2D/3D serial performance against Gmsh and CGAL [@cgal:rty-m3-20b; @cgal:r-ctm2-20b] in terms of cell quality and creation time where cell quality is defined as dimension (2 or 3) multiplied by the circumcircle radius divided by the incircle radius.
+The 2D/3D serial performance against Gmsh [@doi:10.1002/nme.2579] and CGAL [@cgal:rty-m3-20b; @cgal:r-ctm2-20b] in terms of cell quality and creation time where cell quality is defined as dimension (2 or 3) multiplied by the circumcircle radius divided by the incircle radius.
 This cell quality is between 0 and 1, where 1 is a perfectly symmetrical simplex.
 For the analytical geometries (e.g. disk and ball) Gmsh is the fastest to generate a mesh and then performance is approximately similar for both SeismicMesh and CGAL with CGAL outperforming SeismicMesh for the disk and vice versa for the ball.
 Gmsh and CGAL produce similar minimum cell qualities to SeismicMesh and importantly all generators are capable of producing sliver-free meshes with minimal dihedral angles greater than 10 degrees.
 However, SeismicMesh in general produces very higher mean cell qualities which are about 5-10\% greater than either Gmsh or CGAL.

 For the two seismic domains (e.g., BP2004 and EAGE), SeismicMesh is faster than Gmsh for the 2D BP2004 benchmark but slightly slower for the 3D EAGE benchmark at scale, while CGAL is not competitive for the 3D benchmark and does not support user-defined mesh sizing functions and therefore is shown.
 Mesh quality results similarly follows the results observed in the two analytical cases with competitive performance.
 It's interesting to note that interpolant-based mesh sizing functions significantly slow the mesh generation time of Gmsh increasing its mesh generation time by a factor of around 3x.
 The DistMesh algorithm used in SeismicMesh requires far less calls to the sizing function.
 For example in the EAGE benchmark, Gmsh calls the sizing function 95,756 times whereas DistMesh calls it just 26 times.